ProfessionalMario/Context_Engine/README.md

 ## How it works — process model

-Context Engine runs as a **completely separate process** from the project it analyzes.
+Context Stream runs as a **completely separate process** from the project it analyzes.
 It never imports, executes, or links against any of your project's code.
 It only:

 1. Walks your directory tree with `os.walk`.
 2. Reads each `.py` file as plain text.